 This first happens when puppies can see, hear, smell and walk as their senses come together to enable them to engage social skills starting from 10 days to 3 weeks old when becoming mobile on their feet.
 This is when I start introducing humans so they can start get feel of love and security within our family unit here at lotties cavapoos so when viewings at 4 weeks start they would already have been socialising on a small scale so all is done in gentle stages otherwise to much overload can in turn cause aniexty.

-I then introduce families every week to visit their chosen puppy for socialisation sessions which enables bonding too.
-This is a must and even if you can do 2 sessions out of 4 is great but I won’t allow none to take place so do consider this when contacting me.
+I then introduce families every week to visit their chosen puppy for 4 socialisation sessions which enables bonding too.
+This is a must so do consider this when contacting me.
 These sessions are done for lots of vital reasons and here are some – bonding, puppy knows your smell, voice, appearance and play.
 Everyone is able to exchange questions or worries and never be afraid to make a list for me when you visit.
 Visiting sessions are for 1 hr as this is sufficient for puppies at this age as they need to have time out after an hr.

 I like you to bring any blankets from home so they know your smell too and they stay with me until collection day as it will have lots of familiar smells here at ours.